nodejs/node/doc/api/process.md

   handler.
 * `2`: Unused (reserved by Bash for builtin misuse)
-* `3` **Internal JavaScript Parse Error**: The JavaScript source code internal in Node.js's bootstrapping process caused a parse error.
+* `3` **Internal JavaScript Parse Error**: The JavaScript source code internal in the Node.js bootstrapping process caused a parse error.
 This is extremely rare, and generally can only happen during development of Node.js itself.
-* `4` **Internal JavaScript Evaluation Failure**: The JavaScript source code internal in Node.js's bootstrapping process failed to return a function value when evaluated.
+* `4` **Internal JavaScript Evaluation Failure**: The JavaScript source code internal in the Node.js bootstrapping process failed to return a function value when evaluated.
 This is extremely rare, and generally can only happen during development of Node.js itself.
 * `5` **Fatal Error**: There was a fatal unrecoverable error in V8.